 For the purpose of advancement to any other CIBI programmes, these modules are deemed equivalent to the similarly named modules of the Certificate in Spirituality (Carmelite studies), the Diploma in Spirituality (Carmelite Studies) and the B.Th.
 (Carmelite Studies).

-This certified Ongoing Formation programme as well as having reflective questions and journaling, also has assignments as follows:
+As well as having reflective questions and journaling, the course also has assignments as follows:

 - Questionnaires: (four ten-question questionnaires following the fourth, eighth, twelfth and sixteenth units)